 <Data file>: Character string (with or without quotes)

-Name of data file used. .
+Name of data file used.
+This data file can correspond to a data file described in the analysis or by programming (HDescribeFile).
 You also have the ability to use a data source.

 List of items in the view.
 In this list, the different items are separated by commas or by CR characters (Carriage Return).

 If this parameter is not specified or if it corresponds to "*", the items found in the data file will be included in the view.

 List of sort items for the view.
 In this list, the sort items are separated by commas or by CR characters (Carriage Return).
 The sort is performed according to the order of the items in the list.

 The sort direction can be specified for each item:

 - a "+" sign in front of the item name indicates an ascending sort order.

 - a "-" sign in front of the item name indicates a descending sort order.